 - suitable accounting policies are selected and applied consistently;

 - judgements and estimates are made that are reasonable and prudent;

-- the SORP, applicable accounting standards, and the Office for Students’ and HEFCE accounts direction have been followed, subject to any material departures being disclosed and explained in the financial statements;
+- the SORP, applicable accounting standards, and the Office for Students’ accounts direction has been followed, subject to any material departures being disclosed and explained in the financial statements;

 The Council has taken reasonable steps to:

 - ensure that funds from the Office for Students are used only for the purposes for which they have been given and in accordance with any other conditions which the Office for Students may from time to time prescribe;

 - ensure that there are appropriate financial and management controls in place to safeguard public funds and funds from other sources;